geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

 [^test-suite]: Were "best" is evaluated against the suite of test problems that I use.
 This is the famous MGH test suite described by More, Garbow, and Hilstrom in ["Testing Unconstrained Optimization Software"](https://doithat step additionally..org/10.1145/355934.355936).
 [^ceres-static-scaling]: See [`trust_region_minimizer.cc:265`](https://github.com/ceres-solver/ceres-solver/blob/0ba987acaf9e8674070f116ed624edf017d2b630/internal/ceres/trust_region_minimizer.cc#L265) and following lines in the Ceres Solver source code.
 From the comments in the Ceres source code we can piece together that the scaling is meant to act roughly as $$\text{diag}(\boldsymbol{H})^{-1}$$, where $$\boldsymbol{H} \approx \boldsymbol{J}^T \boldsymbol{J}$$ is the Hessian of $$f$$.
 The addition of $$1$$ is there to counteract division by small numbers.
 It's important to note that Ceres actually defines the scaling matrix as the inverse of the matrix that I gave, but they apply the matrix itself (not its inverse) to the Jacobian from the right hand side.
 To make their matrix consistent with my notation (where always the inverse of a scaling matrix is applied to the Jacobian from the right), I have to invert the definition.
 That means the scaling is exactly the same both in this document and in Ceres, I've just chosen notational consistency.
 [^ceres-dynamic-scaling]: See [`dogleg_strategy.cc:117`](https://github.com/ceres-solver/ceres-solver/blob/0ba987acaf9e8674070f116ed624edf017d2b630/internal/ceres/dogleg_strategy.cc#L117) and following, as well as [`trust_region_strategy.h:71`](https://github.com/ceres-solver/ceres-solver/blob/0ba987acaf9e8674070f116ed624edf017d2b630/internal/ceres/trust_region_strategy.h#L71).
 But note the `sqrt` operation in the actual diagonal matrix, which means the actual enforced clamping range is given by the `sqrt` of the values.
+[^ceres-regularization]: See [`dogleg_strategy.cc:517`](https://github.com/ceres-solver/ceres-solver/blob/0ba987acaf9e8674070f116ed624edf017d2b630/internal/ceres/dogleg_strategy.cc#L517).
+Again, I can confirm that this measure makes the algorithm perform better on my test suite.
+[^ceres-regularized-gn]: The last two formulations actually show us that this is exactly how ceres solves this system.
+First the matrix $$\sqrt{mu} \boldsymbol{D}$$ is formed in [`dogleg_strategy.cc:561`](https://github.com/ceres-solver/ceres-solver/blob/0ba987acaf9e8674070f116ed624edf017d2b630/internal/ceres/dogleg_strategy.cc#L561) and passed to the solver options of the least squares solver.
+Then e.g. in the [`dense_qr_solver.cc:48`](https://github.com/ceres-solver/ceres-solver/blob/0ba987acaf9e8674070f116ed624edf017d2b630/internal/ceres/dense_qr_solver.cc#L48) we can see that the diagonal is used as described to construct the augmented system before solving this with QR decomposition.